-DISCOVER WHAT THE ALMA AREA HAS TO OFFER
+DISCOVER WHAT ALMA HAS TO OFFER

 Alma is one of many historic river towns along the Great River Road, a road that follows the course of the Mississippi River through ten U.S. states and two Canadian provinces.
 The stretch that passes through Alma is designated a National Scenic Byway - a road recognized by the United States Department of Transportation for its archaeological, cultural, historic, natural, recreational or scenic qualities.

 Downtown Alma has several shops, galleries, gift shops and Wings Over Alma Nature & Art Center.
 There are restaurants and a restored bakery as well as many lodging options housed in a variety of fascinating 19th-century waterfront buildings.

 Historic Alma is a wonderful stop on the Great River Road/National Scenic Byway, perched on a narrow strip of land between the Mississippi River and 500-foot limestone bluffs.
 The historic river town of less than 1,000 is only two streets wide and has 12 stairstep streets connecting Main Street to 2nd Street.
 Alma is listed on America's National Register of Historic Places because of its preservation of waterfront nineteenth century buildings built into the river bluffs in the style of a European village (a carryover from the city's original Swiss and German settlers).